About Anita Astorino Kulik

-Seeking an opportunity to make a more lasting impact on the community she loves, in 2016, Anita ran for State Representative in the 45th District and won a seat in the state legislature.
-In her first term, Representative Kulik has not sat quietly on the sidelines.
-She is aggressively championing the rights of organized labor, fighting to properly fund our public schools, and standing up to assaults on healthcare and social services.
+Seeking an opportunity to make a more lasting impact on the community she loves, in 2016, Anita ran for State Representative in the 45th District and won a seat in the state legislature, becoming, at that time, the only woman from Allegheny County.
+Representative Kulik has not sat quietly on the sidelines.
+She is aggressively championing the rights of organized labor, fighting to properly fund our public schools, and working to assure appropriate provisions for health care and social services.
+Her experience as a lawyer has been a catalyst for her efforts with Alina's Law, designed to help protect the victims of domestic violence.
 Representative Kulik has also proposed grant funding to remove blighted properties, allowing communities to attract businesses and reinvigorate main streets throughout the district.
-From combating the opioid crisis to raising the minimum wage, Representative Kulik actively promotes the interests of those who elected her to serve.
-As the co-sponsor of a resolution urging the President and Congress not to repeal the Affordable Care Act, Anita has proven her commitment to her constituents rather than special interests.
+Her proposed landslide insurance legislation is designed to protect people from the devastation of heavy rains and flooding.
+From combating the opioid crisis to raising the minimum wage to a reasonable level for working families, Representative Kulik actively promotes the interests of those who elected her to serve.

-Representative Kulik lives in Kennedy Township with her husband Joe, and is a proud parent of Sarah and Joseph.
+Representative Kulik lives in Kennedy Township with her husband Joe, and is a proud parent of Sarah and Joseph, and the very proud grandparent of Kennedy Rose.
 She remains active in St. Malachy Parish, including serving as a Bereavement Minister, and the Parkway West Rotary Club.

 Proudly Endorsed By:

 Association of Pennsylvania State College and University Faculties